alinah1214/Career-Track-Analysis/README.md

 ## Data Preparation:
-In order to analyze the data, it is needed to joind the data from different tables and perform some caluculation.
+To analyze the data, it is necessary to join data from different tables and perform calculations, which is done in SQL.

   ``` {sql}
   select